IMB-Computational-Genomics-Lab/RetinaGanglionCells/README.md

 Rscript ProcessData.R RetinaGanglionCells
 ```

-This will generate two clean expression matrix in the directory.
+This will generate two clean expression matrices in the directory.